 Since commencing operations in 2015, we have devoted substantially all of our efforts and financial resources to building our research and development capabilities and establishing our corporate infrastructure.
 As a result, we have incurred net losses since inception.
-As of June 30, 2019, we had an accumulated deficit of \$138.8 million.
-We have incurred net losses of \$29.1 million, \$36.1 million, \$16.4 million and \$19.8 million for the years ended December 31, 2017 and 2018, and for the six months ended June 30, 2018 and 2019, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$148.7 million.
+We have incurred net losses of \$29.1 million, \$36.1 million, \$26.7 million and \$29.8 million for the years ended December 31, 2017 and 2018, and for the nine months ended September 30, 2018 and 2019, respectively.
 We do not expect to generate product revenue unless and until we obtain approval for the commercialization of a drug candidate, and we cannot assure you that we will ever generate significant revenue or profits.

-Since inception, we have financed our operations primarily through the private placements of convertible preferred stock with net proceeds of \$175.5 million.
-As of September 30, 2019, we had cash and cash equivalents of \$48.3 million.
-The September 30, 2019 information is preliminary and subject to adjustment and has not been reviewed or audited by our independent registered public accounting firm.
-We believe that our existing cash and cash equivalents will not be sufficient to fund our planned operations for at least the next 12 months from the date of this prospectus without the proceeds from this offering.
+Since inception, we financed our operations primarily through the private placements of convertible preferred stock with net proceeds of \$175.5 million.
+As of December 31, 2019, our cash and cash equivalents was \$77.4 million, which includes net proceeds of approximately \$33.8 million from the closing of our initial public offering in November 2019.
+The December 31, 2019 information is preliminary and subject to adjustment and has not been reviewed or audited by our independent registered public accounting firm.
+We believe that our existing cash and cash equivalents will be sufficient to fund our planned operations for at least the next 12 months from the date of this prospectus without the proceeds from this offering.

 We expect to incur substantial expenditures in the foreseeable future as we expand our pipeline and advance our drug candidates through clinical development, undergo the regulatory approval process and, if approved, launch commercial activities.
 Specifically, in the near term we expect to incur substantial expenses relating to our ongoing and planned clinical trials, the development and validation of our manufacturing processes, and other development activities.
-Furthermore, upon the completion of this offering, we expect to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+We expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.